What is Account Planning?

 Strategic Account Planning has become all about finding win-win situations that deliver maximum value for both, the client and your own company.
 It’s not easy to discover solutions that can drive maximum value for strategic accounts while also maximizing profitability.
 Effective account planning is the only way to identify and address key gaps that, when addressed in time, can dramatically improve client success.

 When dealing with high-value clients, it’s important to use the most cutting-edge tools.
 Using old and generic CRM software is simply not appropriate for close and valued customer relationships.
 Account managers need to use tools that are specifically designed to meet the needs of strategic accounts.
 Using KAM (Key Account Management) software vis-a-vis CRM software is the first step towards efficiency and personalization.

-The Role of Specialized Software in Key Account Management
+The Role of Specialized Software in Account Planning

 Technological innovation has changed all kinds of organizational departments from IT and marketing to accounting and HR.
 There’s no reason why account management should fall behind.

 According to Mr. Ghosh, “Using KAM software maximizes the productivity and power of account managers.
 If you leverage the right account management software, chances are you’ll be rewarded with higher sales volume in the short run and long-lasting strategic relationships in the medium and long run.
 Even a CRM tool like Salesforce has a Salesforce Account Planning module.
 While you can use it, chances are it will be a lot less useful than a tool that’s designed specifically to deliver outcomes and drive high-value client relationships.”